-3.7 Weights and Response Rates for the Self-Administered Questionnaire (SAQ)
+3.6 Weights and Response Rates for the Self-Administered Questionnaire

-For analytic purposes, a single person-level weight variable, SAQWT07F, has been provided for use with the data obtained from the Self-Administered Questionnaire (SAQ).
-This questionnaire was administered in Panel 12, Round 2 and Panel 11, Round 4 and was to be completed by each adult (person aged 18 or older) in the family.
-Thus, the target population for the SAQ is adults in the civilian, noninstitutionalized population at the time data were collected for Rounds 2/4.
+For analytic purposes, a single person-level weight variable, SAQWT08P, has been provided for use with the data obtained from the Self-Administered Questionnaire (SAQ).
+This questionnaire was administered in Panel 13, Round 2 and Panel 12, Round 4 and was to be completed by each adult (person aged 18 or older) in the family.
+Thus, the target population for the SAQ is adults in the civilian, noninstitutionalized population at the time data were collected for Rounds 2/4 (generally speaking, the fall of the year in question).

-As with the development of the final 2007 full year person-level weight, the final 2007 SAQ weight builds on the development of the SAQ weight established for the 2007 Full Year Population Characteristic File.
-This latter weight variable was developed by first adjusting for questionnaire non-response.
+The weight variable was developed by first adjusting for questionnaire non-response.
 Variables used in the nonresponse adjustment process were region, MSA status, family size, marital status, level of education, health status, health insurance status, age, sex and race/ethnicity.
-Then the weights were raked to Current Population Survey (CPS) estimates corresponding to December 2007 (the same source of control figures used for the full year person weights).
+Then the weights were raked to Current Population Survey (CPS) estimates corresponding to December 2008 (the same source of control figures used for the full year person weights).
 The variables used to form control figures were region, MSA status, age, sex, and race/ethnicity, as were used for the full year person weights.
 The only difference was that age categories were developed after excluding ages under 18, since only adults were eligible for the SAQ.
-This produced the SAQ weight assigned to the 2007 Full year Population Characteristic File.